 Another specialization to consider is in the scope of transmission repair and replacement.
 In this position, you must be prepared to diagnose, service or rebuild automatic and manual transmissions.
 Considering today’s advanced technology in the world of vehicles, a transmission specialist must be well versed in computer control systems to make complicated repairs.
 You will also need strong mathematical, critical-thinking and problem-solving skills.

 We all must depend on general maintenance shops to keep us rolling.
 Tire shops hire those interested in focusing on repairing flats, replacing tires, as well as, working on brake systems and alignments.
 Other businesses specialize in air conditioning and heating systems in vehicles, in addition to, radiator repair or replacement.

 Typically, a privately-owned auto repair business will work on all makes and models of vehicles.
 If you prefer a particular make of car or truck to drive, as most people do, you may want to consider repairing only that type of vehicle.
 Although dealerships can work on all makes, most often, they work on the brand they sell.

 Another option for you may include working on motorcycles.
 Although not considered vehicles, the concept is still similar.
+If you’d like to delve into motorcycle repair, we’ve got you covered with our list of the Best Online Trade Schools for Motorcycle Repair.
 In addition, repairing other types of vehicles, such as large delivery trucks, cargo vans, motor homes or buses may interest you, as well as, repair shops that only repair diesel driven vehicles, such as tractor/trailer rigs.